For Immediate Release June 7, 2017

 “New York, with its dense urban fabric and complex history—from its Downtown mystique to its real estate–driven present—is the ideal location for a program like this,” says Charles Aubin, the principal curator of Circulations.
 “The artists and architects treat the city as a platform for experimentation where human beings and their activities confront the built environment.
 Performance offers imaginative new ways to examine our preconceived ideas about architecture and reassess its agendas.”

 Circulations will bring to life “The Environment-Bubble,” a widely influential blueprint by the Montreal-based architect François Dallegret, for the first time since it was first proposed in 1965.
 Dallegret’s “Bubble” was envisioned as a flexible, temporary dome, capable of hosting multiple occupants, with a central mainframe containing domestic appliances and new technologies.
 Initially conceived to enhance Reyner Banham’s thinking in “A Home Is Not a House,” a seminal text on ecological building practices published in Art in America in 1965, the “Bubble” became a reference point for generations of architects seeking radical ways to challenge the division of public and private spaces.
-For Performa 17, Dallegret will collaborate with Los Angeles–based architect, François Perrin, and Paris-based choreographer, Dimitri Chamblas, to turn the “Bubble” into an active site of physical and intellectual engagement.
+For Performa 17, Dallegret will collaborate with Los Angeles–based architect, François Perrin, and Los Angeles-based choreographer, Dimitri Chamblas, to turn the “Bubble” into an active site of physical and intellectual engagement.
 This itinerant, inflatable structure will roam across New York City, presenting programming that revisits the utopian ambitions of the 1960s and scrutinizes their relevance to the present day.
 Daily dance workshops, open to the public, will further the project’s aspirations to bring individuals together and shape temporary communities.

 A Swedish artist of Palestinian descent, Tarik Kiswanson expands upon his multifaceted upbringing to address hotly debated notions of interwoven identities and cultural hybridization.
 His Performa Commission takes as its starting point the artist’s early emotional memories and spatial sensations from his Swedish hometown of Halmstad.
 The artist will transfigure these recollections of childhood into an epic coming-of-age performance by a group of teenage boys, singing a new a cappella composition that ruminates on the turbulent world of migration, displacement, and the meaning of home.
 Co-commissioned and co-produced with Lafayette Anticipations – Fondation d’entreprise Galeries Lafayette.